brainwagon/brainwagon.github.io/README.md

 - [Super Light Field Lens with Focus Control and Non Spherical Lenslet Arrays, US 9,179,799](https://patentimages.storage.googleapis.com/1a/17/0b/28be0f254d51eb/US9197799.pdf)
 - [Super Light-Field Lens with Doublet Lenslet Array Element, US 9,063,345 B2](https://patentimages.storage.googleapis.com/cd/64/cf/e0fd791c250a48/US9063345.pdf)
 - [Stochastic Level of Detail in Computer Animation, US 6,300,956](https://patentimages.storage.googleapis.com/3e/d2/f4/5f8da1b7f58573/US6300956.pdf)

+## Volunteering

+- Volunteer restorer of Rachel, the 20" Brashear Refractor at Chabot Space and Science Center which is used for weekly public viewing
+- Two decades as a volunteer instructor at the Chabot Telescope Maker's Workshop, teaching over seven hundred people on the art of telescope making

 ## Education
 - M.S.
 Computer and Information Sciences, University of Oregon